HarshaSurampudi/question-answering-telegram-chatbot/README.md

 - The transformer model generates a long form answer based on the question and context.

 The model used for text generation is `vblagoje/bart_lfqa` from huggingface.
+The model used for computing embeddings for indexing is `flax-sentence-embeddings/all_datasets_v3_mpnet-base` from huggingface.
+Pinecone is used for storing and searching through embeddings.

 ## Installation Instructions:
 Create a virtual environment (highly suggested)